priyanshi1282/MyLinkTree/README.md

 # MyLinkTree
-this is a clone of linktree
+this is a clone of linktree developed using bootstrap